-The city suffered greatly because the Vietnam War.
-The North Vietnamese used Cambodia as a base to lunch attacks and only helped to fuel the Khmer Rouge.
+The city suffered greatly during the Vietnam War.
+The North Vietnamese used Cambodia as a base to launch attacks and only helped to fuel the Khmer Rouge.
 The Khmer Rouge took over Phnom Penh on April 17th 1975.
 Immediately Pol Pot emptied the city of people and placed many of the wealthier and more educated people in labor camps.
 He shortly thereafter create the S-21 Prison Camp in the Tuol Svay Prey High School.
 There is only 12 known survivors of this detention center, thousands of people were processed then executed in nearby killing fields.
 In 1979 the Vietnamese drove the Khmer Rouge out of Phnom Penh.

 Today Phnom Penh is turning back into a major economic center for Asia and has a population of over 1 million.
 Tourism is still a big thing but industry and food production are growing parts of the economy.
 Phnom Penh is a great place to spend a few days.
 Just remember that the ghosts of the past are still very present, as with the rest of Cambodia.

 © All Rights Reserved BramRamaut

 Phnom Penh has a hot and humid tropical climate.
 The city has a wet southwest monsoon from May to October and a dry northeast monsoon from November to April.
 Temperatures are between 22 °C (December to February) and 25 °C (April to October) at night, and 30 °C (November and December) to 35 °C (April) during the day most of the year, but April sees temperatures of 40 °C occasionally.
 September and October are the wettest months, with 225 and 250 mm of rain respectively.
 December to March is the driest time of the year, with January and February sometimes seeing hardly a drop of rain (around 5-10 mm on average a month).